Urban Water Security and Demand Management in Bahrain

 Expert Briefing: FAQs

-Bahrain’s urban water transition blends large public investment in desalination and storage with private participation in desalination and wastewater treatment through BOO/BOOT contracts.
-Green Climate Fund support provides dedicated finance for demand-side measures, including large-scale deployment of water-saving devices, while ongoing tariff and subsidy reforms aim to improve cost recovery without compromising social protection.
+Bahrain combines public investment in desalination and storage with private participation in production and wastewater infrastructure.
+International climate finance can support conservation technologies and demand-side programmes, while tariff and subsidy reforms can improve cost recovery without removing targeted customer protection.

 Choose options